mattly/bork/docs/assertion_status_codes.markdown

 `31`: Failed arguments.
 The script was provided with arguments that do not resolve into a resource the script can use to satisfy the result, or even further determine its status.

 `32`: Failed argument precondition.
-The script was provided with arguments that indicate it should do something the script indicates it cannot do.
-For example, use sudo privileges when they are not available.
+The script was provided with arguments that indicate it should do something the script knows it cannot do.
+For example, use a git branch that doesn't exist.

 `33`: Failed precondition.
 The script cannot run, a requisite condition (f.e., git) is missing.